theFisher86/_mod.SurvivalMode/Readme.md

 - Reduced total number of buildings with the PlanetBuildingTable
 - Received permission from madvillain5 to add in [Denser Forests](http://nomansskymods.com/mods/denser-forests-packed/) so added the 10x version of his mod.
-- Also reduced the total appearance of crystals by about 1/2 and appearance of resources by 1/3 _8/26/2016_
+- Also reduced the total appearance of crystals by about 1/2 and appearance of resources by 1/3
+- Updated Creature generation settings to make predators faster, increase the maximum size of most animals (but not force extra large) and make swarms faster pretty much across the board.
+_8/26/2016_
 - Changed all CreatureRoles in GROUND and UNDERWATER to PlayerPredator.
 Everything should try to kill you now pretty much. :warning: this is temporary.
 Won't leave it so *everything* is trying to kill you, just most things.
 _8\25\16_